nocksock/dotfiles/README.md

 vim +PluginInstall
 ```

-## nvim
+## about `nvim`

 I occasionaly start `nvim`, and there seem to be no issues.
 I know only little
 about `nvim`, and intend to check it out at some point.
-Right now this is more
+Right now I don't see
-about vim.
+a reason to switch to nvim.